Navigation

 Do's ✅

-• Announce new content to screen readers (aria-live="polite").
+• Announce new content to screen readers (aria-live="polite")

-• Maintain keyboard focus – After clicking “Load More,” focus should shift to the newly loaded content rather than returning to the button.
-This ensures a logical navigation flow.
+• Keep keyboard focus logical – After clicking Load More, focus shifts to the newly loaded content, not back to the button

 Don'ts ❌